ruijdacd/waldo-pizzas/README.md

 ## Preview

-This project was also deployed on Vercel to make the process easier for everyone.
+~~This project was also deployed on Vercel to make the process easier for everyone.~~

-You can access the project [here]().
+~~You can access the project [here](https://waldo-pizzas.vercel.app).~~

+Due to access control restrictions on the GraphQL endpoint, unfortunately the Vercel deploy is not working.

 ## Notes